IMC Logo

 On the other hand, businesses falling below this threshold will continue to operate under the existing 9% corporate tax slab introduced in 2023.

-Businesses operating in the free zones of the UAE remain exempt, which demonstrates the country’s commitment to maintaining its status as a global business hub.
+Businesses operating in the free zones of the UAE remain exempt, which demonstrates the country’s commitment to maintaining its status as a leading international tax hub.
+Smaller businesses with taxable income up to AED 375,000 will remain under the current 9% corporate tax structure introduced in 2023.

 With the DMTT in place, the UAE marks its proactive stance to participate in the global tax reform efforts initiated by the OCED.
 This initiative includes 136 signatory countries and aims to establish a minimum tax rate of 15% to curb tax avoidance.
 This would also ensure fair competition in all parts of the globe.